Healthy Recipes Blog

 Recipe Card

-Creamy cucumber salad with sour cream served in a glass bowl.
+Cucumber salad with sour cream is served in a glass bowl.

-This creamy cucumber salad is made with sour cream, vinegar and dill.
-It's the perfect summer side dish, and you can make it ahead of time and chill.
+This creamy cucumber salad features sour cream, red onions, and dill.
+It's the perfect summer side dish, and you can make it ahead of time.

 Prep Time15 minutes mins